Writing a CV

 After working through our tops tips, and making sure you have followed the employers’ instructions, consider these questions to ensure your CV is as strong as it can be:

-It can take a number of revisions to get the best version of your CV for a specific job and if you don't have much experience of writing CVs, it's worth getting an objective view.
-It's worth asking a friend who might spot any errors, or pick up on things where the meaning isn't clear.
+It can take a number of revisions to get the best version of your CV for a specific job and if you don't have much experience of writing CVs, it's worth getting help.

 We have a number of examples to help you get ideas of how a CV can appear, but DO NOT just copy the format of these.
 To be successful your CV needs to be individual to you by reflecting your experience, skills and achievements.
 It also needs to be targeted closely to the job or course you are applying for.
 So make sure you've read all the advice on this page and thought about what you want your CV to emphasise.
 Then use the examples to see some of the ways our advice can be put into practice.